cottonpup/obsidian-vault/English/English Shadowing.md

 **let me look back on the photo to see if I did this right. pretty much.
 I killed it.**

 **this is the picture I think one thing I do need to do for the visual is to open this poached egg and see if I did it right**

-just gotta add salt on top of the egg as well and pepper and **the best way to eat this is take the toast I'm gonna lay down some avocado** first like a little avocado toast I'm gonna
+just gotta add salt on top of the egg as well and some pepper

-add the cottage cheese and edamame and some egg some prosciutto and on top of that some

-of the greens
+and **the best way to eat this is take the toast I'm gonna lay down some avocado** first like a little avocado toast I'm gonna add the cottage cheese and edamame and some egg some prosciutto and on top of that, some of the greens

 oh my god hot sauce

-oh very spicy at lunch time and
+oh very spicy

-**I got changed from my pajama slash laying around clothes to my gym outfit because I'm gonna head to the gym pretty soon in like 30 minutes but**

-I always have to eat something before I go to the gym especially if I have a leg day

-and today is most definitely a leg day so
-I am going to eat lunch and do some more work
+at lunch time and **I got changed from my pajama slash laying around clothes to my gym outfit because I'm gonna head to the gym pretty soon in like 30 minutes but** I always have to eat something before I go to the gym especially if I have a leg day and today is most definitely a leg day so I am going to eat lunch and do some more work before I head out

-before I head out I'm gonna cheat here a little bit oh **you can't blame me because I did literally just get back from my travels I'm gonna eat** my Trader Joe's pre-made salad these are so
+I'm gonna cheat here a little bit oh **you can't blame me because I did literally just get back from my travels I'm gonna eat** my Trader Joe's pre-made salad these are so good

-good **I feel like caesar salads have the rep of being not a healthy salad** but it's better

-than Taco Bell all right **it might not be the healthiest salad that exists** but it's still

-a salad anyways it's still a salad it's still kale yes cheese not the healthiest thing ever
+**I feel like caesar salads have the rep of being not a healthy salad** but it's better than Taco Bell all right **it might not be the healthiest salad that exists** but it's still a salad anyways it's still a salad it's still kale yes cheese not the healthiest thing ever

 but cheese is also protein put some chicken in here